Kumari (goddess): Selection process

 In the next test, the living goddess must spend a night alone in a room among the heads of ritually slaughtered goats and buffaloes without showing fear.
 The fearless candidate has proven that she has the serenity and the fearlessness that typifies the goddess who is to inhabit her.
 After passing all other tests, the final test is that she must be able to pick out the personal belongings of the previous Kumari from an assortment of things laid out before her.
 If she is able to do so, there is no remaining doubt that she is the chosen one.

 There are claims contrary to the commonly believed ritual and screening process, however.
 The ex-Royal Kumari Rashmila Shakya states in her autobiography, From Goddess to Mortal, that this has nothing to do with the selection process, but rather is a ritual the Royal Kumari goes through each year, that there are no men dancing around in masks trying to scare her, and that at most, there are only a dozen or so decapitated animal heads in the scary room test.
 She also describes the requisite physical examination of each Kumari as neither intimate nor rigorous.

 Once the Kumari is chosen, she must be purified so that she can be an unblemished vessel for Taleju.
 She is taken by the priests to undergo a number of secret Tantric rituals to cleanse her body and spirit of her past experiences.
-Once these rituals are completed, Taleju enters her, and she is presented as the new Kumari.
+Once these rituals are completed, Taleju is believed to enter her, and she is presented as the new Kumari.
 She is dressed and made up as a Kumari and then leaves the Taleju temple and walks across the square on a white cloth to the Kumari Ghar, which will be her home for the duration of her divinity.